Providing More Reliable, More Affordable and More Sustainable Energy to as Many People as Possible

 By 2030, TotalEnergies aims to:

-• Develop Clean Cooking solutions(4) for 100 million people in Africa and India
+• provide 100 million people in Africa and India with access to Cooking solutions(5).

 Our socio-economic indicators (XLS)

-As the IEA points, access to cleaner cooking fuels, such as LPG (Liquefied Petroleum Gas) helps:
+As the IEA points out, access to cleaner cooking fuels, such as LPG (Liquefied Petroleum Gas) helps:

 • Improve people’s health thanks to better air quality, limiting the risk of respiratory complications and cardiovascular disease.
 Household air pollution is the second leading cause of premature death among women in sub-Saharan Africa.